Best CD/DVD drives for Mac iMore 2021

 Apple's branded playable/burnable CD/DVD drive is the perfect complement to your iMac or MacBook Pro unless you have a late 2016 or newer MacBook Pro.
 If you do, you'll need the USB-C to USB adapter.
 It's not much larger than the size of a CD case, so it fits snug in your computer bag without taking up a lot of room.
 All you have to do is plug it into your computer using the USB cable.
 There's no need for special software or external buttons that might get broken.
 It's solid, simple, and it looks great with your Mac products.

-With no eject button on the device and powered by USB, the VisionTech External CD/DVD Drive is very slim and compact.
+The VisionTech External CD/DVD Drive is very slim and compact with no eject button on the device and powered by USB.
 You can tuck it away anywhere that makes the most sense for you.
 Preprogrammed for both Mac and Windows, you shouldn't need to do any formatting to get the drive to work.
 Plus, this drive has both USB 3.0 and USB-C cables, meaning you can plug it right into your MacBook with no adapter needed.

 LG makes a CD/DVD drive that is lightweight, fast, and doesn't cost much.
 It's made of a hard shell plastic material, so it isn't going to feel as sturdy as Apple's SuperDrive or Confoly's USB-C drive.
 However, in exchange, you get something that's about as light as a CD in its case.

 Still serving a need